jetspiking/Roblocks/README.md

 <img src="https://github.com/jetspiking/Roblocks/blob/main/Images/Attributes.png" width="400">

 #### Compile to .json file
-Click on "File" --> "Save Project" to save your project to the selected location on your disk.
+Click on "File", "Save Project" to save your project to the selected location on your disk.

 #### Change read / write location
-Click on "App (RB)" --> "Preferences" to adjust the paths for reading and writing.
+Click on the app logo "RB", "Preferences" to adjust the paths for reading and writing.

 <img src="https://github.com/jetspiking/Roblocks/blob/main/Images/Preferences.png" width="400">

 #### Hiding / Showing views
-Click on "View" and select the windows you would like to see.
+Click on "View" and select the windows you would like to show / hide.

 <img src="https://github.com/jetspiking/Roblocks/blob/main/Images/Views.png" width="400">